 - Remembering and missing an older departed sister.

 - Recollecting details of a patriarch he never knew.

 Yes, Colton’s father, Todd, wrote the book – with Lynn Vincent – but Colton is the one who tells the story.
 He even named the book, “Heaven Is For Real.”

 Being a diligent pastor, Todd checked every detail shared by Colton to be sure it fell in line with Scripture.
 He shares several relevant Bible passages in the book and includes references in the notes.

 Check this post to see what Jesus and others said about heaven in the Bible.

 Use these Study Questions for your small group.

 You can buy Heaven Is For Real inexpensively here.
-Be sure to tell us what you THINK!AboutIt when you’re done.

-Heaven Is For Real was provided free of charge by BookSneeze in return for which I have written the preceding book review.
+Heaven is for Real was provided free of charge by BookSneeze in return for which I have written the preceding book review.
 No additional remuneration was given and no controls were imposed on my opinions.
 All the ideas expressed here are entirely my own.